An Evolution Equation Approach to Linear Quantum Field Theory: Evolutions on Hilbertizable spaces

 \subsection{Identities involving bisolutions and inverses}

 We make all assumptions of Subsect.~\ref{sub:In/out positive and negative frequency bisolutions}.
 In addition we suppose that asymptotic complementarity holds for both pairs of subspaces.
-Using the results of Prop.~\ref{prop:compl-proj}, we have the following: \begin{proposition} The projections defined in \eqref{pair1} are given explicitly by
+Using Prop.~\ref{prop:compl-proj}, we have the following: \begin{proposition} The projections defined in \eqref{pair1} and \eqref{pair1-anti} are given explicitly by

 where $\Upsilon(t)$ is the invertible operator defined by

 \end{proposition}